 A dissatisfied customer will tell between 9-15 people about their experience.
 Around 13% of dissatisfied customers tell more than 20 people. – Office of Consumer Affairs

-If you have a great hunting, outdoor or firearm product and are looking for ways to maximize your branding to increase sales and build your reputation in the industry—here are 8 sure-fire ideas to help turn your customers into raving fans that will increase your bottom line and build your hunting brand.
+If you have a great hunting, outdoor or firearm product and are looking for ways to maximize outdoor industry marketing or your branding to increase sales and build your reputation in the industry—here are 8 sure-fire ideas to help turn your customers into raving fans that will increase your bottom line and build your hunting brand.

 1. Be somebody

 The old saying goes, “you can’t be everything to everyone.”
 Companies must find a way to stand out among the marketplace clutter and find the “whitespace” to stand for something.
 Don’t just tell your customer your products are quality, superior or dominating—demonstrate it.
 Prove to them you are worth their time by demonstrating your brand values, mission and how it will benefit them.

 2. Make them feel something